BitsRobocon/Recruitment_Tasks_2021/SemanticSegmentation/semantic_segmentation_task.md

 You can setup as step 2, ros and gazebo are pre-installed.

 ## 4. Setup on VM
-Use Ubuntu 18.04 on VM and same steps as Step 2.
+Use Ubuntu 18.04 on VM and and then follow same steps as in Step 1.

 ## Playing with TurtleBot3
 You can choose any model of TurtleBot3 from `burger`, `waffle`, `waffle_pi`.
 Here we are using burger.